basvanwesting/genetic-algorithm/README.md

 * Add OrderOne crossover for UniqueGenotype?
 * Add WholeArithmetic crossover for RangeGenotype?
 * Add CountTrueWithWork instead of CountTrueWithSleep for better benchmarks?
-* Explore non-Vec genes: PackedSimd
+* Explore more non-Vec genes: PackedSimd, ArrayVec

 ## ISSUES
 * permutate (and possibly others) with gene_size 0 panics.
 Maybe it should just return a empty chromosome?